COPRS/production-common/docs/architecture/README.md

 ![Screenshot_20220303_134433.png](media/Screenshot_20220303_134433.png)

-Especially for the XBIP sources that are retrieving the actual raw input files (EDRS Session), the COPRS shall not retrieve all available files from the source.
+Especially for the CADIP sources that are retrieving the actual raw input files (EDRS Session), the COPRS shall not retrieve all available files from the source.
 Instead just about 3% of the products shall be processed within the COPRS.

 In order to control that not all products will be processed, the ingestion filter will be a filter gate for the system to ensure that just products being detected within a time interval will be actually processed.